Risto Näätänen: Career

-In 1975, at an age of 36, having published 13 academic articles, he was appointed as a Professor of General Psychology at the University of Helsinki.
+In 1975, at an age of 36, having published 13 academic articles, he was appointed a Professor of General Psychology at the University of Helsinki.
 In practice, he was at that department until 1999, but officially on leave from 1983, being salaried as an Academy Professor of The Academy of Finland.
-He is founder of the Cognitive Brain Research Unit (CBRU) at the University of Helsinki - a unit of which he was director from 1991–2006.
+He was founder of the Cognitive Brain Research Unit (CBRU) at the University of Helsinki – a unit of which he was director from 1991 to 2006.

-Näätänen retired in 2007, a retirement symposium was held in his honor in 2008.
-Since 2008, he has been a Professor of Cognitive Neuroscience at the University of Tartu, Estonia, Visiting Professor at the Centre of Functionally Integrative Neurosciences (CFIN) of the University of Århus, Denmark, retaining a tertiary affiliation at the University of Helsinki as of May 2014, having held the title of an Academy Professor emeritus of the Academy of Finland since retirement.
+Näätänen retired in 2007, and a retirement symposium was held in his honor in 2008.
+He was a Professor of Cognitive Neuroscience at the University of Tartu, Estonia, Visiting Professor at the Centre of Functionally Integrative Neurosciences (CFIN) of the University of Århus, Denmark, retaining a tertiary affiliation at the University of Helsinki as of May 2014, and held the title of an Academy Professor emeritus of the Academy of Finland after retirement.

-He has sat on editorial boards and reviewed for specialist journals (e.g., Brain Research, International Journal of Psychophysiology, Journal of Cognitive Neuroscience, NeuroReport).
-He has published articles from collaborations with thousands of researchers.
-As of June 2014, according to Google Scholar no collaborators are listed as co-authors and citations totalled 62182 (17578 since 2013) resulting in an h-index of 128 (64 since 2009), being amongst the 0.5% most-cited scientists still alive, the most-cited scientist in Finnish and Estonian history.
-Noteworthy is that Teuvo Kohonen also vies for the title of most-cited Finnish scientist.
+Näätänen sat on editorial boards and reviewed for specialist journals (e.g., Brain Research, International Journal of Psychophysiology, Journal of Cognitive Neuroscience, NeuroReport).
+He published articles from collaborations with thousands of researchers.
+As of June 2014, according to Google Scholar no collaborators were listed as co-authors and citations totalled 62182 (17578 since 2013) resulting in an h-index of 128 (64 since 2009), being amongst the 0.5% most-cited scientists still alive, the most-cited scientist in Finnish and Estonian history.
+Noteworthy was that Teuvo Kohonen also vied for the title of most-cited Finnish scientist.

+Death

+Risto Näätänen died from COVID-19, in October 2023, at the age of 84.